 4. Baby Lounger x 2 (one for each baby)

 Many MOMs (self-included) say having two baby loungers is almost as essential as having diapers.
 Okay…maybe not that essential…but close.

 You definitely cannot hold/carry your babies around all day long (especially since there are 2+), so these lounging seats are a must-have.
 Many of them also sit at a slight incline, which proves super helpful if, like me, one (or both) of your babies has reflux (spit-up, anyone?).

-Please note that baby loungers only fit ONE baby, so you’ll need two of these (you can get two of the same type, or mix and match, etc.) Some of these, such as Rock ‘n Play Sleepers (above), are super portable (ideal for moving from room to room, or bringing to a friend’s house, etc.) and easy to fold, store and throw in the trunk.
+Please note that baby loungers only fit ONE baby, so you’ll need two of these (you can get two of the same type, or mix and match, etc.) Some of these, such as the Fisher-Price Deluxe Bouncer Geo Meadow are super portable and lightweight, and can easily be moved from room to room.

 5. Shopping…with twins